 Or, watch the video: Immersion: Beneath the surface

-Projects 2 to 7 were crafted during my time as a Visualization Engineer + Designer at Nokia Research Center, Palo Alto, from Summer 2010 - August 2012.
+The following projects were crafted during my time as a Visualization Engineer + Designer at Nokia Research Center, Palo Alto, from Summer 2010 - August 2012.
 Portfolio of projects done prior to Summer 2010 are also linked at the end of this page.

 Real-time visualization of worldwide activity of any geo-tagged data stream, showing points on a city-level granularity.
 This project was implemented in HTML5 using a combination of canvas and svg.
 Geopops can being packaged as a framework for visualizing any kind of geo-spatial time-stamped data.
 Blue circles represent data points from the past, and they fade out over time, leaving persistent marks only on locations that are hyper-active.
 Orange circles (pops) are animated in to the top layer of the viz showing where the most recent activity has occurred.